Pedrohme/saltyDbApi/README.md

 <br />

-This is the web api for the databased used in https://github.com/Pedrohme/saltyBot
+This is the web api for the database used in https://github.com/Pedrohme/saltyBot
 They are made to be run together. one won't work (completely) without the other.
 This api manages a database with information about fighters and fights from the website https://www.saltybet.com/